 By comparison there are some cash options in other superannuation funds called ‘cash enhanced’ or ‘cash plus’ options which sometimes include higher risk debt instruments such as fixed income securities, promissory notes, bank issued certificates of deposit and other medium-term interest bearing securities including derivative contracts.

 The Trustee has determined ‘cash enhanced’ or ‘cash plus’ products are not suitable for our cash portfolio, despite the possibility of higher returns.
-For example, during the GFC, many other superannuation funds found that the riskier assets commonly found in cash enhanced “type” products were less liquid than imagined, resulting in many reporting “negative cash returns” and members actually losing money in these options.
-By not investing in these products, AvSuper was able to protect those of our members investing in AvSuper’s Cash Investment option from negative returns during the GFC.
+For example, during the GFC, many other superannuation funds found that the riskier assets commonly found in cash enhanced type products were less liquid than originally believed, resulting in many reporting “negative cash returns” and members actually losing money in these options.
+By not investing in these products, AvSuper was able to protect our members invested in AvSuper’s Cash Investment option from negative cash returns during the 2008-09 GFC.

 About AvSuper’s Cash Investment Option

-If you have investments in AvSuper’s Cash Investment Option, then you can be assured that your money is invested in low-risk, liquid cash instruments and can be easily accessed when you need to switch it or withdraw from the option.
+If you have investments in AvSuper’s Cash Investment Option, you can be assured that your money is invested in low-risk, liquid cash instruments and can be easily accessed if you need to switch it or withdraw from the option.

-The majority of the Cash Investment option is invested in the BlackRock Cash Fund with the remainder in longer duration (usually 6 to 24 months) term deposits with Australian Banks.
+The majority of our Cash Investment option is invested in the BlackRock Cash Fund with the remainder in longer duration (up to 24 months) term deposits with Australian financial institutions.
+AvSuper’s portfolio of term deposits has enabled the Cash Option to remain in the top quartile position against other major super funds for most time periods over the last ten years.

 BlackRock Cash Fund uses a low-risk approach to invest in a diversified pool of only the most liquid short-term Australian money-market securities.
-The strategy is restricted to bank and corporate securities with a short-term credit rating of at least A1, while most of the investments are rated A1+, the highest-possible short-term rating.
+The strategy is restricted to bank and corporate securities with a short-term credit rating of at least A1, with most of the investments being rated A1+, the highest-possible short-term rating.

 A portfolio of bank term deposits also plays an effective role in the Cash Investment option and AvSuper is currently investing at attractive interest rates on offer from a number of financial institutions across a range of different terms.
 The rates for institutions (such as superannuation funds and other large investors) are not always the same as those available for private investors with smaller sums to invest.
-The Trustee believes term deposits are likely to remain attractive as a cash investment in the short term.
+The Trustee believes term deposits are likely to remain attractive as a cash investment.

 The right Cash choice for you…

-Thinking of transferring some or all of your super to cash?
+Thinking of transferring some or all of your super into—or out of—cash?

 Make sure you have considered all the issues and risks.
 Consider your risk appetite and investment horizon.
 Call us for personalised financial advice on your AvSuper investment option if you think you need to.
 Also remember that:

-- Cash is usually considered by investors who have an investment timeframe of less than a year, want to protect the value of their investment and who are willing to accept very little real growth.
+- Cash is usually suited to investors who have an investment timeframe of less than a year, want to protect the value of their investment and who are willing to accept very little real growth.
 You may preserve capital by allocating some of your super to cash but there is a risk you may not keep pace with the impact of inflation

 If you have an AvSuper accumulation account or income stream account, you can choose how your super is invested, allowing you to influence your investment risk to suit your needs and situation.
-There are eight investment options to choose from (including Cash as one of three specific asset class options), and you can choose more than one investment option for your money.
-You can invest your current balance differently to any future contributions.
+There are nine investment options to choose from (including Cash as one of three specific asset class options), and you can choose more than one investment option for your money.
+You can invest your current balance differently to any future contributions/pension drawdowns.

 The best option for you depends on your investment objectives, investment timeframe, age, attitude to investment risk and personal circumstances.
 Please note that past performance is not always indicative of future performance.